keflavich/APEX_CMZ_H2CO/tables/README.rst

 PPV_H2CO_Temperature_orbit_toCDS.ipac::

-    _idx                        int     -        ID number of the dendrogram source index                       int     -        ID number of the dendrogram source npix                        int     -        Number of voxels included in the source area_ellipse                float   arcsec^2 Angular area of the fitted ellipse
+    index                       int     -        ID number of the dendrogram source npix                        int     -        Number of voxels included in the source area_ellipse                float   arcsec^2 Angular area of the fitted ellipse